Accelerating Multi-attribute Unsupervised Seismic Facies Analysis With RAPIDS: Abstract

 \section{Abstract}

 Classification of seismic facies is done by clustering seismic data samples based on their attributes.
-Year after year, the 3D datasets used in exploration geophysics constantly increase in size, complexity, and number of attributes, requiring a continuous rise in the classification efficiency.
-In this work, we explore the use of Graphics Processing Units (GPUs) to perform the classification of seismic surveys using the well-established machine learning method \kmeans.
-We show that the high-performance distributed implementation of the \kmeans\ algorithm available at the NVIDIA RAPIDS library can be used to classify facies of large seismic datasets much faster than a classical parallel CPU implementation (up to 258-fold faster in \nvidia\ TESLAs GPUs), especially for large seismic blocks.
+Year after year, 3D datasets used by exploration geophysics increase in size, complexity, and number of attributes, requiring a continuous rise in the classification performance.
+In this work, we explore the use of Graphics Processing Units (GPUs) to perform the classification of seismic surveys using the well-established Machine Learning (ML) method \kmeans.
+We show that the high-performance distributed implementation of the \kmeans\ algorithm available at the RAPIDS library can be used to classify facies in large seismic datasets much faster than a classical parallel CPU implementation (up to 258-fold faster in \nvidia\ V100 GPUs), especially for large seismic blocks.
 We tested the algorithm with different real seismic volumes, including \netherlands, \parihaka, and \kahu\ (from 12GB to 66GB).